slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Habit is the intersection of knowledge (what to do), skill (how to do), and desire (want to do).' -- Stephen Covey*

+### How to fix bad habits?

+> *'Pain plus reflection equals progress.' -- Ray Dalio*

+Pay attention, correct and don’t judge.
+Two vices is too much, none makes you boring.

 Hints:

+- Avoid low leverage habits: news (unnecessary stress and are negatively biased), pointless notifications, social media (use it as an output not as entertainment.
+Other people’s stories are more interesting when you don’t know what’s going on), smartphones (should not be the first thing you see in the morning nor the last thing you see at night), own a TV, work long hours, bad relationships, judge, control of petty stuff, perfectionism.
-- Cultivate high leverage habits: meditate, spend time outside, exercise, rest, travel, learn useful skills (making challenge = skill), read, journal, listen music, create, network and make friends, spending time w/ friends & family, massaging, remember to be grateful, lower expectations, forgiving yourself, self awareness, plan and goals (productive visualization), eat mindfully (e.g. water, blueberries, green tea, avocados, leafy green vegetables, fatty fish, water, dark chocolate, flax seeds and nuts), multitasking / focus / do less.  sleep / nap , smile, use colors
+- Cultivate high leverage habits: meditation, time outside with friends & family, exercise, rest, travel, useful skills, read, journal, music, create, network and make friends, massage, gratefulness, forgive, self awareness, plan, eat mindfully (e.g. water, blueberries, green tea, avocados, leafy green vegetables, fatty fish, water, dark chocolate, flax seeds and nuts), focus, do less, sleep/nap, smile, use colors.
-- Avoid low leverage habits: social media, news, pointless notifications, smartphones (they are the new cigarettes), owning a TV, working long hours, bad relationships, judging, control of petty stuff, perfectionism..
-- Mental checklist of positive habits.
-- Use social media as an output not as entertainment.
-Your phone should not be the first thing you see in the morning nor the last thing you see at night.
-- It makes other people’s stories more interesting when you don’t know what’s going on outside your world.
-The news causes completely unnecessary stress and it’s negatively biased.
-- People tend to abandon the good system they’ll follow in search of the perfect system that they will quit.

 ### How to create new habits?

 > *'Willpower isn’t just a skill.
 It’s a muscle, like the muscles in your arms or legs, and it gets tired as it works harder, so there’s less power left over for other things.' -- Charles Duhigg*

+We tend to abandon the good system we’ll follow in search of the perfect system that we will quit.

+Hints:

-- Small steps beat big dreams: start very small, The smaller the change you try to make to your life, the more likely you’ll actually make it.
-Shrink how long you’ll do something until you no longer feel resistance to it.
-This is a great way to integrate new habits into your life.
+- Small steps beat big dreams: the smaller the change the more likely you’ll actually make it.
 “Could I meditate for 15 minutes?
 No, I feel resistance, I’m not gonna do it.
-Okay, what about 10?
-Still too long.
 Okay, five?
 Huh, I don’t feel resistance to that.
-I feel like I can sit for five.”
-Boom.
-Take micro/nano steps at a time.
-Minimize interruptions
+I feel like I can do it for five.”
 - Anticipate obstacles to new habits.
-When you integrate new habits into your life, make sure you look out on the horizon for any obstacles or commitments that might get in the way of you forming new habits.
-- Get accountable: Make bad habits more expensive by making a pact with someone to introduce financial penalties for habits that are bad for you both.
-This helps you focus on the costs of your bad habits, instead of their rewards.
+- Get accountable by making a pact with someone to introduce financial penalties for habits that are bad for you.
-- Reward yourself.
-Adopting new behaviors and habits is difficult, but providing yourself with rewards for following through with new behaviors has been shown to help you solidify new habits.
-Reward yourself to solidify new habits.
+- Reward yourself to solidify new habits.
-- Focus on the costs of bad habits.

-### How to fix bad habits?

-Pay attention.
-Don’t judge.

-However variety and novelty are also important, so balance it.

-> *'Have exactly one vice.
-Two is too much.
-None makes you boring.
-Drink cocktails.
-Beer is for uncreative people.'*